Inequalities for entropies and dimensions: Introduction

 Now we switch from points to sets and for every set $A\subset[0,1]$ we define the \emph{effective Hausdorff} and \emph{effective packing} dimension of $A$ as the supremum of corresponding dimensions of the points in $A$:

-This definition can also be relativized by some oracle $X$; for that we replace the Kolmogorov complexity $\KS$ by its relativized version $\KS^X$.
+This definition can be relativized by some oracle $X$; for that we replace the Kolmogorov complexity $\KS$ by its relativized version $\KS^X$.
 Adding oracle can make Kolmogorov complexity and effective dimension smaller; we denote the relativized effective dimensions by $\edim^X_H(A)$ and $\edim^X_p(A)$.
 The \emph{point-to-set principle} says that for every set $A$ there exists an oracle $X$ that makes the effective dimensions minimal and these minimal dimensions are classical Hausdorff and packing dimensions:

 Note that we use ``$\edim$'' (italic) for effective dimensions and ``$\dim$'' for classical dimensions to distinguish between them (for sets; for individual points only effective dimensions make sense).
-We take this characterization as (equivalent) definitions of Hausdorff and packing dimensions.
+We take this characterization as (equivalent) definition of Hausdorff and packing dimensions.

-Formally speaking, we should first prove that the minimal values are achieved for some oracle $X$; this is easy to see, because a countable sequence of oracles that give better and better approximations can be combined in one oracle.
-(Or we can just use ``$\inf$'' instead of ``$\min$'' in the definition.)
+Formally speaking, we should first prove that the minimal values are achieved for some oracle $X$; this is easy to see, because a countable sequence of oracles that give better and better approximations can be combined into one oracle.
+(Or we could just use ``$\inf$'' instead of ``$\min$'' in the definition.)